snrnats/doc-centre/docfx_project/api/help/allocating_consignments.md

 # Allocating Consignments To Carriers

 Once you've created a consignment, you'll need to allocate it to a carrier service.
-This section explains how to view available carrier services and the various methods you can use to allocate consignments to those services.
+This section explains how to configure allocation rules that PRO can use when selecting carrier services, and the various methods you can use to allocate consignments to those services.

 ---